Down's Syndrome Travel Insurance

 JS Travel Insurance has partnered with Goodtogoinsurance.com to provide this Travel Insurance that covers Down's Syndrome.
 Goodtogoinsurance.com is a trading name of Ancile Insurance Group Limited, Registered Address: Kao Hockham Building, Edinburgh Way, Harlow, Essex, CM20 2NQ.
 Authorised and regulated by the Financial Conduct Authority - No. 471641.

 Those with Down's Syndrome are more likely than most people to get a range of Medical Conditions:

-- Heart problems, which may need surgery, affect up to half of the people with Down's Syndrome.
+- Heart problems, which may need surgery, affect up to half of people with Down's Syndrome.

-- Eye problems, such as Cataracts affect half of the children with Down's Syndrome by the age of four.
+- Eye problems, such as Cataracts, affect half of the children with Down's Syndrome by age four.

-- Hearing problems, ranging from mild to complete deafness, affecting over half of people with Down's Syndrome.
+- Hearing problems, ranging from mild to complete deafness, affect over half of the people with Down's Syndrome.

 - Thyroid problems, including low or high levels of thyroid hormones, affect one in 10 people with Down's Syndrome.

-- Poor Immunity is common, so people with Down's Syndrome are prone to chest infections, coughs and colds.
+- Poor Immunity is expected, so people with Down's Syndrome are prone to chest infections, coughs and colds.

-- Problems with the digestive system may cause diarrhoea or constipation; babies may have feeding problems and may not gain weight normally.
+- Problems with the digestive system may cause diarrhoea or constipation; babies may have feeding problems and not gain weight typically.